agent6/cmlOrc/docs/setup.md

 Notes:
 - This project includes a tiny `.env` loader (`cmlorc/env.py`).
 If a `.env` exists in the repo root, it will be loaded automatically by `manage.py` and `wsgi.py`.
 - SQLite is used by default.
 For production, consider configuring Postgres and updating `DATABASES` in `cmlorc/settings.py`.

+## Updating to the latest version

+- Pull changes from the remote:
+  - `git pull`